vmleon/mysql-dataintegrator-datascience-workshop/lab2/README.md

 ## Connect and create DB

-Download the file [SQL Fish Survey](./files/create_fish_survey.sql), where we have the SQL code to create the schema and table to hold the data.
+Download the file [SQL Fish Survey](https://raw.githubusercontent.com/vmleon/mysql-dataintegrator-datascience-workshop/main/lab2/files/create_fish_survey.sql), where we have the SQL code to create the schema and table to hold the data.

-Let's upload the file to Cloud Shell and then to our Bastion host.
+Let's upload the file to Cloud Shell and then to our Bastion host with `scp`.
 From the bastion host, we can run MySQL Shell to run the SQL file.
+Just follow the steps.

 Connect with Cloud Shell (if you close it or it is no longer active).